Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch8/index.md

 ### 3. Comparing resonances on the upward and downward ramps

 Throughout this chapter, we've focused on the EO=8 resonance on the ramp-up.
 We also have an EO=8 resonance on the ramp-down.
-Since nothing changed in the setup between the two resonances, we would expect the model parameters to be the same for the other resonance.
+Since nothing changed in the setup between the two resonances, we would expect the model parameters to be the same for both resonances.

 {==